gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 The Group Manager uses the same format of the Joining Response message in {{ssec-join-resp}}.
 In particular:

-* Only the parameters 'kty', 'key', 'num', 'profile' and 'exp' are present.
+* Only the parameters 'gkty', 'key', 'num', 'ace-groupcomm-profile' and 'exp' are present.

 * The 'ms' parameter of the 'key' parameter specifies the new OSCORE Master Secret value.